 • Limit amplicon length to 140 base pairs.
 Amplicons between 70-140 base pairs are generally long enough to allow the design of two efficient primers and a probe (if a TaqMan-based assay is desired) for qPCR assays.
 Longer amplicons are possible, although it may be necessary to adjust the thermal cycler protocol to allow for complete elongation of the new strand.
 Additionally, if the sample contains heavily fragmented DNA, it is best to keep amplicons smaller to increase the likelihood of having intact target sequences for primer binding.

-Tips for TaqMan® probe design:
+Tips for TaqMan® Probe Design:

 • Keep the melting temperatures of the probe 4 to 8°C higher than the primers.
 For TaqMan-based qPCR assays, probes are designed to anneal to the target DNA before the primers start to elongate the strands.
 This will keep the signal as high as possible without compromising specificity.